Skip to main content

-Anxiety is a natural response to many life stressors, such as meeting new people, speaking in public, or getting lost in an unfamiliar environment.
-But when those feelings of nervousness become overwhelming and make everyday life more difficult, it may be a sign of an anxiety disorder.
-Anxiety disorders affect nearly 4% of older adults worldwide1—and those are only the cases that are recognized and diagnosed.
+Anxiety is a natural response to many life stressors, such as meeting new people, speaking in public, or getting lost in an unfamiliar place.
+But when those anxious feelings become overwhelming and make everyday life more difficult, it may be a sign of an anxiety disorder.
+Anxiety is thought to affect as many as 10% - 20% of the older population, although it often goes undiagnosed.1

 What are the symptoms of an anxiety disorder?